Article | Last updated: 27/03/2017 | Ministry of Climate and Environment

-In May 2010, Norway signed a partnership with Indonesia to support the country's efforts to reduce greenhouse gas emissions from deforestation, forest degradation and the destruction of peat marshes.
-The support will amount to up to USD 1 billion, assuming that Indonesia achieves good results.
+In May 2010, Norway signed a partnership with Indonesia to support the country's efforts to reduce greenhouse gas emissions from deforestation, forest degradation and the destruction of peat with up to 1 billion USD.
+Norway will mainly pay Indonesia for achieved results.

 Indonesia, rainforests and climate

 The establishment of palm oil plantations is a major factor behind deforestation in Indonesia.
 Rainforest is also felled to provide space for fast growing trees that can easily be turned into pulp for paper.
-Mining is another reason why the rainforest is disappearing.
-1 million hectares of forest disappear each year in Indonesia.
+Mining is another driver.
+Estimates indicate that around 1 million hectares of forest is lost each year in Indonesia.

-It is calculated that a further 210,000 - 280,000 km2 of forest and peat marshes will be lost by 2030 because of increasing global demand for minerals, timber, paper and palm oil.
-This is a trend that Indonesia's government, under the leadership of President Susilo Bambang Yudhoyono, wants to turn around.
+Estimates indicate that – if business as usual continues – a further 210,000 - 280,000 km2 of forest and peat will be lost by 2030.
+This is a trend that Indonesia's government wants to turn around.